Dando18/Dando18.github.io/_posts/2022-03-16-ml-madness.md

 <br />

 ## Real Life Performance
-Here are the scores of each bracket at the end of the round of 16.
+Here are the scores of each bracket at the end of the tournament.
-The second plot shows the percentile of the bracket within the nation pool.
+The second plot shows the percentile of the bracket within the national pool.
-I will update this with the final results once the 2022 tournament is over...

 <style>
     #ml-madness-col-selection {